mongodb/docs-realm/examples/cpp/README.md

 # Realm CPP Examples

-This project contains the C++ code examples for the Realm C++ SDK and their unit and UI tests.
+This project contains code examples for the Realm C++ SDK and their unit and UI tests.

 The first time you set up the project, run through **First-time Setup**.